elisaia55/Face-Recognition/README.md

 # Face-Recognition

-Work in Progress, will be utilizing webcam to video capture and securely match faces to gain access into profile.
+### Work in Progress: will be utilizing webcam to video capture and securely match faces to gain access into profile.